 We further manually explore the relationship between plan verification and program solution on the HumanEval benchmark with GPT-3.5.
 Table \ref{gpt-3.5:performance_eval} evaluates the conditional probabilities between wrong code and wrong plan verification, as well as between correct code and correct plan verification.
-Typically, in LPW and SLPW, accurate plan verification significantly contributes to an accurate program solution, and vice versa.
-In LPW and SLPW, GPT-3.5 generates program solutions based on plans and plan verifications.
+Typically, in LPW, accurate plan verifications significantly contribute to correct program solutions, whereas incorrect plan verifications inevitably result in errors.
+LPW generates program solutions based on plans and plan verifications.
 Therefore, any accurate descriptions or mistakes, including missed conditions, in the plan and plan verification are propagated to the code.
-For SLPW, one problem's verification is classified as wrong, while the subsequently generated program is correct, resulting in the value in the first column being less than 100\%.
-This discrepancy arises since the plan verification contains correct logic but also includes numerous noisy messages, leading to its manual classification as wrong.
-Despite this, the generated program is correct due to the sound underlying logic in the plan verification.
-When plan verifications are accurate, over 95\% of program solutions are correct in LPW and SLPW.
-The remaining incorrect code instances result from unclear condition statements for hidden tests in plan verification, leading to an error program solution.
+When plan verifications are accurate, 96.1\% of program solutions are correct in LPW.
+The remaining incorrect instances arise from unclear condition statements in plan verification that fail to account for hidden tests, leading to erroneous program solutions.

-The results from Tables \ref{gpt-3.5:performance} and \ref{gpt-3.5:performance_eval} highlight the impressive capabilities of LLMs in tackling text-to-code generation tasks when outputs are represented in natural language.
-Plan and plan verification generation accuracy is typically higher than code generation accuracy, underscoring the rationale behind LPW and SLPW, which produce the high-quality program solution by leveraging plan and plan verification.
+The results from Tables \ref{gpt-3.5:performance} and \ref{gpt-3.5:performance_eval} highlight the impressive capability of LLMs in tackling text-to-code generation tasks when outputs are represented in natural language.
+Plan and plan verification generation accuracy is typically higher than code generation accuracy, underscoring the rationale behind LPW, which produces the high-quality program solution by leveraging plan and plan verification.
 It is worth exploring methods to help LLMs overcome the challenges of translating natural language solutions into programs, given the strict lexical, grammatical, and semantic constraints.
-Additionally, exploring other types of natural language solution representations could improve code generation accuracy.
+Integrating alternative solution representations \citep{zelikman2023parsel} alongside natural language representations could offer a promising approach.